rundeck/docs/en/manual/node-steps/builtin.md

 ![Script URL step type](../../figures/fig0406.png)

-The URL can contain [Context Variables](#context-variables) that will be expanded at runtime.
+The URL can contain [Context Variables][page:manual/job-workflows.md#context-variables] that will be expanded at runtime.

 ### Job reference step